-Ultrasonic meter path performance limit The path performance % is read from the ultrasonic meter for each path.
+- o no; - temperature 2 transmitter operates in normal way. - o yes; - temperature 2 transmitter is being calibrated. - Keypad value - keypad value to be used in the calculation during the transmitter calibration shall be entered. - Ultrasonic meter path performance limit The path performance % is read from the ultrasonic meter for each path.
 Operator can set an alarm limit for path performance here.
-It the performance of any path is lower than alarm limit, an alarm raised.
-It is calcately a if in case of active alarm limit stream shall be quitabled to foult atom or path.
+It the performance of any path is lower than alarm limit, an alarm raised. - It is selectable if in case of active alarm limit stream shall be switched to fault state or not.